How sugar beet growers can raise a complaint

 What happens next?

-This notification will also contain a reference number, which you should quote in all future enquiries.
-A communication will be sent explaining how the complaint will be dealt with on your behalf and an approximate time frame within which you will receive a reply from the Complaints Panel.
+Once your complaint has been processed you will be emailed a unique reference number which you should quote in all future enquiries.
+A communication will be sent explaining how the complaint will be dealt with on your behalf and an approximate time frame within which you will receive a response.

 Complaints panel